rxhanson/Rectangle/README.md

 3: cycle displays for left/right actions, halves to thirds for the rest (old Rectangle behavior)

 ### Almost Maximize
-"Almost Maximize" will resize the window to 90% of the screen (width & height).
-These values can be adjusted with the following terminal commands:
+By default, "Almost Maximize" will resize the window to 90% of the screen (width & height).

 ```bash
 defaults write com.knollsoft.Rectangle almostMaximizeHeight -float <VALUE_BETWEEN_0_&_1>